 Dear Snuff head,

-- Self-help strategies: For those interested in quitting on her/his own, many internet resources, videos, and "quit kits" offer privacy, low cost, and flexibility for anyone quitting a tobacco product.
-Some web-based programs, like MyLastDip and ChewFree, are specifically made for people looking to quit smokeless tobacco.
-These interactive, tailored programs have about a 50 percent success rate among college-age clientele and offer privacy and flexibility while remaining low cost.
+- Self-help strategies: For those interested in quitting on their own, many internet resources, videos, and "quit kits" offer privacy, a low cost, and flexibility for anyone quitting a tobacco product.
+Furthermore, some organizations, such as the American Cancer Society and Smokefree Veterans, offer guides and tips specifically for people looking to quit smokeless tobacco.

-- Nicotine replacement therapy (NRT): NRTs (e.g. nasal sprays, inhalers, chewing gum, patches, or lozenges) release controlled doses of nicotine into the body, reducing cravings and withdrawal symptoms associated with nicotine dependency.
+- Nicotine replacement therapy (NRT): NRTs (e.g., nasal sprays, inhalers, chewing gum, patches, or lozenges) release controlled doses of nicotine into the body, reducing cravings and withdrawal symptoms associated with nicotine dependency.
 Some forms of NRT appear to be more effective for users of smokeless tobacco.
-Specifically, research suggests that the patch works more effectively than the gum (due to the fact that the gum may feel too much like chewing tobacco to let the user comfortably break the habit).
-Other research suggests that smokeless tobacco users that try the patch may not find it as effective as other NRTs to curb their strong cravings.
-Additionally, an inhaler, designed to look and feel like a cigarette, may also not be helpful for a smokeless tobacco user.
-If you choose to use NRT, it might be best to consult with your health care provider first to determine what might be most effective for you.
+For example, those who use smokeless tobacco may find nicotine gum or lozenges are the most effective method as it's the most similar to using chewing tobacco or snuff.
+In that same vein, an inhaler, designed to look and feel like a cigarette, may also not be helpful for a smokeless tobacco user.
+If you choose to use NRT, it might be best to consult with your health care provider first to determine what method might be most effective for you.

 - Prescription medications: There are some medications that have shown to be useful in aiding cessation efforts.
-Though more research is needed, the prescription drug Varenicline has been shown to be helpful to smokeless tobacco users looking to quit.
+The prescription drug varenicline has been shown to be helpful to smokeless tobacco users looking to quit.
 It modifies the nicotine receptors in the brain, reducing both the pleasure response to nicotine and the withdrawal symptoms after quitting.
-Another medication approved by the Federal Drug Administration (FDA) as a smoking cessation aid, Buproprion, has not been shown to be effective for smokeless tobacco users.
+Bupropion, another medication approved by the Federal Drug Administration (FDA) as a smoking cessation aid, works by reducing withdrawal symptoms, similar to varenicline .

-As with quitting smoking, quitting smokeless tobacco is a process that takes time and commitment.
+As with quitting smoking, quitting smokeless tobacco is a process that takes time and patience.
 However, there is an element of quitting that is exclusive to smokeless tobacco users: For many who quit smokeless tobacco, there is a stronger need to initially replace the oral fixation associated with the use of chewing tobacco or dip.
-So, oral substitutes, such as gum, candy, or sunflower seeds, may be helpful.
-Also, there are some commercial smokeless tobacco substitutes sold in round containers resembling snuff tins.
-They do not contain tobacco or nicotine but instead contain a variety of flavored herbal blends.
-(There is little information available about the potential side effects of this non-nicotinic snuff.
-In some cases, such herbal blends were able to successfully decrease withdrawal symptoms but were less effective at reducing cravings than other cessation options.)
+So, oral substitutes (such as gum, candy, or sunflower seeds) may be helpful.
+In addition, there are some commercial smokeless tobacco substitutes sold in round containers resembling snuff tins.
+They don't contain tobacco or nicotine but instead contain a variety of flavored herbal blends.
+Right now, there is little information available about the potential side effects of this non-nicotinic snuff.
+In some cases, such herbal blends were able to successfully decrease withdrawal symptoms but were less effective at reducing cravings than other cessation options.